tardisx/discord-auto-upload/README.md

 If `dau` is on your path, you can run it from your screenshot folder and there is then no need to specify the path to your images.

-Note that currently `dau` does not look in subdirectories.
-Please submit an issue if this is a use case for you.

 The only two mandatory command line parameters are the discord webhook URL:

 `--webhook URL` - the webhook URL (see [here](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for details).